Republican's proposed flat tax is bad for Wisconsin.

-Republican gubernatorial candidate Tim Michels' supposed "solution" to inflation will only make things worse for working Americans, according to over two dozen economists who have looked at his plan.
+Republicans are proposing a dramatic change to Wisconsin's tax system which will make things worse for working Americans, according to over two dozen economists who have looked at the plan.

-Republican Michel's "flat tax" would only favor Wisconsin's richest residents.
+Voters rejected Republican candidate for governor, Tim Michels, who ran on a platform which included a "flat tax" which would only favor Wisconsin's richest residents.

-The findings were written in a letter signed by economics professors from universities in Wisconsin, Missouri, Illinois, New Jersey and Massachusetts.
+The evaluation of the plan was included in a letter signed by economics professors from universities in Wisconsin, Missouri, Illinois, New Jersey and Massachusetts.

-The non-partisan Legislative Fiscal Bureau did their own analysis and agrees, Michels' flat tax would benefit the rich and hurting working Wisconsinites.
+The non-partisan Legislative Fiscal Bureau did their own analysis and agreed, Michels' flat tax would benefit the rich and hurting working Wisconsinites.

-Under the flat tax Michels has alluded to, about 3% of Wisconsin residents would get an income tax cut, while people making $25,000 to $300,000 per year would actually see their taxes go up.
+Under the flat tax Tim Michels had proposed, about 3% of Wisconsin residents would get an income tax cut, while people making $25,000 to $300,000 per year would actually see their taxes go up.

 People making more than $500,000 per year would get an average tax cut of $22,800 per year.

 And who would be one of the people who benefits most from this tax plan?
-Tim Michels himself.
+Wealthy Wisconsinites.